-Planning to do some crazy adventure trip in coming winters?
-I have an answer for you, “how about planning a trip to Spiti Valley in winters and enjoy the views of frozen cold desert of trans-Himalayas?”.
+Planning to make some crazy adventure trips in the coming winters?
+I have an answer for you, “how about planning a trip to Spiti Valley in winters and enjoy the views of the frozen cold desert of trans-Himalayas?”.
 Well, the answer in the form of a question is very much appropriate when you think about making some crazy adventure trip up in the Himalayas.

-How these wide, beautiful valleys of Spiti surrounded by towering brown mountains will draw you attention while offering only one color around, that is, White?
-How the life will be when everything around in Spiti Valley is frozen?
+How these wide, beautiful valleys of Spiti surrounded by towering brown mountains will draw your attention while offering only one color around, that is, White?
+How will life be when everything around in Spiti Valley is frozen?
 Well, the answer only lies behind the adventure of taking a trip to Spiti Valley in winters.

 This is the most probable thing that will happen.
-During the extreme winters, the snowfall can close the road for couple of days to weeks to months.
-A month is rare as BRO keeps the road to Spiti Valley up to Kaza open all round the year but still monthly closure has happened at times, 2013 as an example.
+During the extreme winters, the snowfall can close the roads for a couple of days to weeks to months.
+A month is rare as BRO keeps the road to Spiti Valley up to Kaza open all around the year but still, monthly closure has happened at times, 2013 as an example.

 2. Expect driving on ice and snow on roads